Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Methodology

 \subsection{Concept Label \& Segmentation Generation}

 To incorporate predefined concepts without constraining the SAE’s ability to discover novel features, we adopt a minimal representation for each concept, consisting of its existence and spatial extent.
 This ensures that concept supervision anchors interpretation without injecting unnecessary information that could interfere with the SAE.
 We leverage two plug-and-play models to provide precise ground-truth annotations of these two signals: A vision-language model (VLM) determines whether each concept is present in the image, yielding a binary existence score.
 In parallel, a segmentation model produces an initial spatial mask.
 The two outputs are then fused: if the VLM judges a concept absent, its mask is suppressed to zero; otherwise, the original mask is preserved.
 This refinement yields clean and reliable annotations for training the concept-based modules.
-We provide more details of this process in App.~\ref{sec:concept_label_details} and App.~\ref{sec:concept_seg_details}.